 One of the many reasons why I love selling travel is to use the lessons I learned while sailing around the world for 11 1/2 years when helping clients create a travel itinerary.

-There was a mango seller that just stood out when I first arrived to the main market of Galle, Sri Lanka.
-Mangoes was all he sold, but, boy, were they great mangoes!
+There was a mango seller that just stood out when I first arrived at the main market of Galle, Sri Lanka.
+Mangoes were all he sold, but, boy, were they great mangoes!
 He would sell small piles of 4 mangoes, each lovingly placed in a pile.
 None with a blemish or a bruise.
-The third time i arrived at his stall, he was ready for me with my own carefully chosen pile.
+The third time I arrived at his stall, he was ready for me with my own carefully chosen pile.
 It would not do to just buy the small pile of mangoes, he would ceremoniously take out a beautiful knife that was very sharp and he would peel and slice one mango in the pile for his client to taste.
-This was a ritual that he created for giving to the client the feeling of being the most important person in the world.
+This was a ritual that he created to give the client the feeling of being the most important person in the world.
 His focus was on the client.
 The mangoes tasted even better after this ritual of tasting.
-Once I agreed to purchasing this group of mangoes, he would wrap each one, carefully, in newspaper to protect them for the walk home.
+Once I agreed to purchase this group of mangoes, he would wrap each one, carefully, in newspaper to protect them for the walk home.

 I do not sell mangoes.
 Instead of selling, I create travel experiences that transcend regular travel.
 I love puzzles and I see each trip as a puzzle, with the traveler’s desires and interests as the pieces and his broad knowledge of the region as the blueprint to fit them together.